 Council building inspectors carry out random inspections to ensure that swimming pools are provided with barriers to resist a young child's unsupervised access.
 A safety barrier can be a fence, wall, gate, screen or door and includes windows, locks, latches, hinges and other devices attached to them.

-The Municipal Building Surveyor has authority under legislation and by delegation of Council to act against people who fail to comply with regulations and penalties may apply.
+The Municipal Building Surveyor has authority under legislation and by delegation of Council to initiate legal proceedings against people who fail to comply with regulations and penalties may apply.

 A building permit must be obtained when installing swimming pools/spas and swimming pool/spa safety barrier.